 Specific to the country of Vietnam, this game-type uses a total of 168 tiles, with added Jokers and bonus tiles, though certain areas have been known to add even more duplicates of Jokers for quicker games.

-Includes extra tiles, bringing the tile total to 168, one of the highest among all Mahjong styles.
+In Thailand the game Includes extra tiles, bringing the tile total to 168, one of the highest among all Mahjong styles.
 These extra tiles include Jokers for use as wild tiles.

 Arguably more of an artform, there are different versions such as Shisen-Sho and Solitaire Mahjong.
 These games are not competitive, and instead single-player.
 The player has to remove tiles in pairs to clear the board of all tiles arranged in special shapes.